lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 - We will look at the **"Create Team Data Table"** button and its associated tab **"SPReferrals"** next time.

-### 6. Click to view the "viz" tabs, which show team trends
+### 6. Click to view the "viz" tabs, which show team trends.

 - Just like the facility data, there are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
 Your team's vision was about **[ __]**.
 Let's go to the **[__ ]** viz tab to see data relevant to that issue.